hibernick/RasPreenFM2/README.md

 - Oled-Timer
 - probably more :-(

-My c++ coding skills are not very good, there are probably much better ways to do things...
+About the code, there are probably much better ways to do things...

 Its compiled as 64Bit, just put the kernel8.img, bootcode.bin, start.elf & fixup.dat in the root of the sd-card
 of your Raspi 3B(+) and off you go!